Blue Heelers: episode guide

 Mark agonises over his actions after his pursuit of a suspect ends in the young offender's death.
 His failure to protect himself against a physical threat from another offender is noticed by Susie, who starts to have doubts about his ability to do his job.

-Mark's attempts to express his condolences to the dead boy's grieving father are met with fury from his neighbours.
-Matters reach boiling point when an angry crowd besieges and fire-bombs the police station in Widgeree.
-Mark attempts to talk sense to the mob, but is struck on the head by a rock and has to be rescued by Susie.
+Mark's attempts to express his condolences to the dead boy's grieving father are met with fury from the man's neighbours.
+Matters reach a boiling point when an angry crowd besieges and fire-bombs the police station in Widgeree.
+Mark attempts to talk sense to the mob, but is struck on the head by a brick and has to be rescued by Susie.

 Susie receives an unexpected elevation as result of her actions while Mark comes to a hard decision about his future.

-Meantime, Jonesy and Amy try and ascertain the culprit between a recalcitrant cigarette smoker, halfwit gardener and city orthodontist when a large marijuana plantation is discovered amid rows of tax-deductible trees.
+Meantime, Jonesy and Amy try and ascertain the culprit between a recalcitrant cigarette smoker, a halfwit gardener, and a city orthodontist when a large marijuana plantation is discovered amid rows of tax-deductible trees.

 Note: Geoff Morrell's final episode